Login with Patreon

 2nd of May 1994, Monday (Next Day)

 ‘The last target was boring,’ Nyx complained.
-‘And you talked with her for too long, and she trembled in fear from start to finish!’
+‘And you talked with her for too long, and she quaked like a frightened hare from start to finish!’

 Slipping out of school was easy if you could evade the prefects and the caretaker.
 All you needed to do was leave Hogwarts’ grounds and Disapparate.
 It should have been harder to pull off without the invisibility cloak, but with a mere Disillusionment Charm, he left unnoticed.